 Kidnapping For Ransom

-Believe it or not, I've done a number of kidnapping for ransom and extortion cases in Los Angeles County over the course of the last twenty-five years.
-One of the last ones I did was in Norwalk Superior Court and my client basically had a business disagreement with another person and allegedly grabbed him and put a bag over his head, and basically held him in order to get the money back that he lost.
+One of the last ones I did was in Norwalk Superior Court, and my client basically had a business disagreement with another person and allegedly grabbed him, put a bag over his head, and basically held him in order to get the money back that he lost.

-He was charged with kidnapping for ransom.
-Obviously, you're looking at life if you're charged with that.
 So, it's a very serious case.
-If you have a family member or you're charged with kidnapping for ransom, you're going to want to get a good attorney, been battle-tested, done these types of cases before, and is familiar with Penal Code Section 209, how it works, what the elements are.
+Suppose you have a family member or you're accused of kidnapping for ransom.
+In that case, you're going to want to get a good attorney, have been battle-tested, have done these types of cases before, and are familiar with Penal Code Section 209, how it works, and what the elements are.

 Real Case Example

-They were going to exchange these parts and they had a business deal all set up and then the alleged victim supposedly backed out and that's when he was retaliated against.
+They were going to exchange these parts, and they had a business deal all setup, and then the alleged victim supposedly backed out, and that's when he was retaliated against.
 The key is in any criminal case, but specifically in kidnapping for ransom because it's such a serious charge, and the prosecutors have to show certain elements and certain things.

 Elements of the Crime

-Another thing I see them do is if they think they're owed money now they're going to try to get their money back through the criminal justice system which is appropriate if you have really been kidnapped for ransom.
+Another thing I see them do is if they think they're owed money now, they're going to try to get their money back through the criminal justice system, which is appropriate if you have really been kidnapped for ransom.

 Reviewing Best Defense Strategy